tschaffter/docker-dnsmasq/README.md

 We can see above that the host name `myhost.example.com` has been successfully resolved to the local IP address `192.168.1.10`.

+## Versioning

+It is recommended to use a tag other than `latest` if you are using this image in a production setting.
+The tags of this image match the version of dnsmasq installed.

 ## License

 [Apache License 2.0]